erikdubois/Sardi/README.md

 ---------------------------------------------

-#Reporting missing icons
+# Missing Icons & Request Icons

-When reporting missing or wrong looking icons make sure to follow these steps so I can resolve it faster:
+When reporting missing or wrong looking icons make sure to follow these steps so I can resolve it faster and efficiently:

+## Screenfetch

+Install screenfetch to give me information of your distro and Desktop Environment.

+	sudo apt install screenfetch

+Copy/paste the code you will receive

+## Icon name

+Add the relevant launcher information, applications use files with the extension .desktop as launchers like Firefox, Mint menu, etc. and these launchers are stored in

+	/usr/share/applications (there might be a /kde or /kde4 folder for KDE apps)

+User-installed binaries and Google Chrome apps install their launchers here:

+	/home/$USER/.local/share/applications

+Simply open these .desktop files with any text editor or sublime-text and copy and paste the line that says

+	Icon=...

+to your issue or request.

+Add a description of the software and where to download it.

+## Screenshots

 Add screenshots of the missing icon and the instances where it's displayed like: menus, taskbars, panels, notifications, etc.

-Add the relevant launcher information, software uses files with the extension .desktop as launchers for menus like Firefox, Mint menu, etc. and these launchers are stored in /usr/share/applications (there might be a /kde or /kde4 folder for KDE apps) for software installed through a package or the package manager.

-User-installed binaries and Google Chrome apps install their launchers here: /home/$USER/.local/share/applications/.

-Simply open these .desktop files with any text editor or sublime-text for the better coder; copy and paste the line that says Icon= to your issue.

-Add a description of the software.

-Some software uses absolute paths in their launchers, as such even when we add the icon the system will not load it, you may use Hardcoded Icon Fixer to resolve this problem as explained above.
+REMARK : Some software uses absolute paths in their launchers, as such even when we add the icon the system will not load it, you may use Hardcoded Icon Fixer to resolve this problem as explained above.

 # Credits